 Once you’ve audited your system, have each team member create a list of functions they feel the warehouse management solution needs.
 This could be a back-office integration with order entry and inventory control modules, or automations for compliance labeling and ASNs.

 Encourage team members to prioritize by need-to-haves and nice-to-haves.
 This will help you quickly eliminate any WMS that doesn’t meet your team’s or business’s needs.

 - What do you need to accurately pick, pack, and ship orders?

-- What workflows do teams currently use which could be automated?
+- What current workflows could be automated?

 - What information do you need to make strategic warehousing decisions?

 - How fast does warehouse data need to sync across the enterprise?